frederic-perez/AmE-dictionary/data/dictionary.md

 __hailstorm__ _n_ :three::hammer:
 __hair clippers__ _n_ :camera:
 __hair-splittingly__ _idiom_ With extremely minute, unimportant, or imperceptible differences or details.
 (Used before an adjective.)
+__hair-trigger__ _adj_ Responding to the slightest provocation or stimulation: a hair-trigger temper; a hair-trigger reaction.
 __hairline__
 __hairpiece__ _n_
 __haking__